Alluxio/alluxio/docs/en/Remote-Logging.md

 Refer to [Running Alluxio on a cluster](Running-Alluxio-on-a-Cluster.html) for instructions in deploying Alluxio in a cluster.

 By default, remote logging is not enabled.
-To enable Alluxio remote logging, you can either set a few environment variables or modify the JVM properties directly.
+To enable Alluxio remote logging, you can set a three environment variables: `ALLUXIO_LOGSERVER_HOSTNAME`, `ALLUXIO_LOGSERVER_PORT` and `ALLUXIO_LOGSERVER_LOGS_DIR`.

-This section describes these two different approaches step by step.
 There is no requirement on where the log server must run, as long as the other Alluxio servers have access to it.
 In our example, we run the log server on the same machine as a master.
-If you want to run the log server on another machine, you need to copy the Alluxio directory to the desired machine (with `rsync` for example) and start the log server there.

 ### Enable Remote Logging with Environment Variables
 Suppose the hostname of the log server is `AlluxioLogServer`, and the port is `45010`.